 Frenchman hopped on board the plan and made several trips to multiple grocery stores early in the week to ensure I’d have the ingredients I needed, while I continued working late on this enormous project.

 Small fridge with big ambitions.
 No American-size mega fridge here. #ExpatThanksgiving pic.twitter.com/ghzsAj69Gx

 — Jennifer Hattam (@TheTurkishLife) November 23, 2016

 Now I thought last year was a challenge, in terms of kitchen constrictions.
 Turns out, while I’ve upgraded to a REAL OVEN YOU GUYS!!! in our temporary rental, I had taken for granted the availability of the rest of the supplies that I did have in our last place.
 We have, basically, 1 dish to bake in.
 We have a single medium saucepan and a skillet we brought with us.
 A peeler for all the potatoes and apples?
 No such luck.
-If two things need to made in a pan, of of ’em has to be done ahead (hence the Wednesday mashed potatoes and stuffing).
+If two things need to be made in a pan, one of ’em has to be done ahead (hence the Wednesday mashed potatoes and stuffing).

 This year, we’re on Hard Mode between the full work day, 2 inches of kitchen space and practically no equipment to cook a full meal.
 Just call me Turkey McGyver.

 So while you’re all cooking in multiple pans this holiday, think of me.